-This petrol powered rotavator is cordless but still packs a good amount of power to churn through all types of soil in larger gardens.
+This Garden Gear Petrol Rotavator is cordless but still packs a good amount of power to churn through all types of soil in larger gardens.

 The engine is a 42.7cc beast with six tough tines (tines are the cutting blades) that easily dig through heavy ground.
 If you are preparing an allotment, digging a new bed, or refreshing a compacted growing area this will get the job done.